juju/docs/src/en/users-models.md

 Title: Juju users and models
 TODO: Stuff on user-added models (ssh key and credentials)
+      Check the functionality of admin user access level.
+This currently appears to do nothing (not destroy models, nor backups)

 # Users and models

 This section is about understanding models with multiple users.

 ## Adding models